3D modelingfree softwareBlenderSketchUpCAD

 9. MeshLab (official)

 MeshLab is not your typical 3D modeling software for creating objects from scratch.
 Instead, it’s a powerful open-source tool specifically designed for processing and editing existing 3D triangular meshes.
 It excels where other programs falter, making it an essential utility for anyone working with 3D scanned data, preparing models for 3D printing, or cleaning up complex geometry.
-You can download it directly from the official site, free of charge.

 Its primary strength lies in its comprehensive toolkit for repairing, cleaning, and converting meshes.
 If you've ever received a messy scan or a model full of holes and non-manifold edges, MeshLab provides the automatic filters and manual editing tools to fix it.
 While its user interface can feel more like a scientific instrument than an artist's canvas and lacks the parametric or polygonal modeling features found in software like SketchUp or 3ds Max, its specialisation makes it invaluable.
 For professionals in fields like reverse engineering, cultural heritage, and architecture, MeshLab is often the best free tool for the job.